Getting a driver’s licence in Canada

 • Drive with a fully licensed driver who has four years’ experience and a blood alcohol of less than .05

 In most cases, you’ll need to practise with your G1 licence for 12 months before becoming eligible to take the G2 road exam that tests basic driving skills.
 How-ever, if you complete a government-approved driver education course, such as a program from Young Drivers of Canada, you can take your first road test after eight months.
 Either way, if you pass, you’ll get a G2 licence.

 What can you do with a G2 licence?

 As a G2 licence holder, you can drive:• Without another experienced driver in the car

 You still need to maintain a zero blood alcohol level and carry only as many passengers as working seatbelts.

-Drivers under 19 years old may only have one passenger who is 19 or under between the hours of midnight and 5 am during the first 6 months of holding their G2.
-After 6 months, you can drive with up to 3 passengers under 19 between midnight and 5 am These conditions don’t apply if you have a fully licenced driver in your car with four years’ experience or if your passengers are immediate family members, such as siblings.
+Drivers under 19 years old may only have one passenger who is 19 or under between the hours of midnight and 5 am during the first six months of holding their G2.
+After six months, you can drive with up to three passengers under 19 between midnight and 5 am.
+These conditions don’t apply if you have a fully licensed driver in your car with four years’ experience or if your passengers are immediate family members, such as siblings.

-Another advantage is that it will likely decrease auto insurance rates.
+Another plus is that it usually decreases auto insurance rates.
 Many car insurance companies will offer savings of up to 5 to 15% when you complete a driver education program from a government-approved organization.